The mechanism used to build Firefox for Android also has its own page.

 - Download Mozilla Source Code

-- Source code for releases is available for download via FTP/HTTP.
+- Source code for releases is available for download.
+Use this if you're a Linux distribution.

 - Mozilla Source Code via Mercurial